Causes Of Panic Attacks And How You Can Cope

 What is a panic attack?

-While often associated with a number of anxiety disorders, panic attacks are one of the primary symptoms of panic disorder.
-People with panic disorder may experience a very abrupt or sudden occurrence of discomfort or even intense fear.
-Most panic attacks can last several minutes, and it may contain a variety of different symptoms including both mental and physical effects.
+While often associated with several anxiety disorders, panic attacks are one of the primary symptoms of panic disorder.
+People with panic disorder may experience an abrupt or sudden occurrence of discomfort paired with intense fear.
+Most panic attacks can last several minutes, and they may contain a variety of different symptoms, including mental and physical effects.

 Some individuals have had what's considered a limited-symptom panic attack, which is somewhat similar but can include a smaller number of symptoms in the attack.
 This type of attack may be easily confused with high levels of anxiety.
-High-level anxiety can occur with physical sensations like an uncomfortable feeling in your stomach, a racing heartbeat, or trouble breathing, but these feelings may not be as they are in an individual having a panic attack.
-They also may not be as long lasting because they may come and go or may occur for only a few seconds or a few minutes before abating.
+High-level anxiety can occur with physical sensations like an uncomfortable feeling in your stomach, a racing heartbeat, or trouble breathing, but these feelings may not be as severe as those experienced by an individual having a panic attack.
+They also may not be as long-lasting because they may come and go or may occur for only a few seconds or a few minutes before abating.

 Symptoms of panic attacks